-We explain what to do with this data to get a better night's sleep, how apps can help, and offer tips on how to improve your sleep.
+We explain what to do with this data to get a better night's sleep, how apps can help, and how to improve your sleep.

 Many of us routinely skimp on sleep – in fact, two thirds of adults throughout developed nations get less than eight hours sleep a night.

 You probably don't realise how sleep-deprived you are if you start each day with a strong coffee.
 Caffeine blocks sleepiness signals, artificially making you feel more alert.

 Insufficient sleep increases your risk of Alzheimer’s, cardiovascular disease, depression, diabetes, stroke and numerous other health problems.
 It shatters your immune system.
 And it interferes with hunger signals, too, increasing levels of a hormone that makes you feel hungry, while suppressing a companion hormone that makes you feel sated – which can lead to weight gain.